BlockableInc/wealth-e-contracts/README.md

   1. Calling the `finalize` method transfers ownership of token back to crowdsale contract owner.
   2. IMPORTANT: The contract owner must claim the token with `claimOwnership` for the transfer of ownership to be complete.

-Ownership of token is needed for second and final public sale.
-The second sale will be responsible for removing the ability to mint further tokens as well as handling the remaining allocations (team/advisor, etc.) and associated vesting.
+The token ownerwill be responsible for removing the ability to mint further tokens.